MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/plan-for-sql-server-always-on-and-microsoft-azure-disaster-recovery.md

 Perform a failover of the cluster and the availability groups by using the PowerShell cmdlets shown in the following list.

-1. Stop the Cluster Service by using the  `Stop-Service Clussvc`.
+1. Stop the Cluster Service by running `Stop-Service Clussvc`.

 2. Start the cluster node and fix the Quorum by using the following command: